 Splatoon 3 story mode - Who are the Mammalians?

 We've finally gotten our first look at Splatoon 3 story mode, and it's thrown a real curveball at our understanding of the Splatoon-iverse (sorry, we couldn't help ourselves - please don't start calling it that).
-The "Return of the Mammalians" trailer showed some familiar Octarian foes clad in strange, dark fur - and also parts of the environment.
+The "Return of the Mammalians" trailer showed some familiar Octarian foes clad in strange, dark fur - and also parts of the environment with the same furry coating.
 It looks like you'll need to clean up some of that fur as you go with the help of your Salmonid small fry pet, but the question of how it got there in the first place remains.
 Is this post-human-apocalypse world harboring more than the evolved sea creatures we've met so far?
 More than them and Judd and Judd Jr., we mean?

 Despite being multiplayer-focused games, both Splatoon and Splatoon 2 had surprisingly fun and extensive single-player campaigns.
 There's little doubt that Splatoon 3 will follow suit.
-We fought a secret war against Octarian armies in the last two games, but now that Inklings are living in peace with the Octolings - a prominent subspecies of the Octarians - will the Mammalians be our new enemy?
+We fought a secret war against Octarian armies in the last two games, but now that Inklings are living in peace with Octolings - a prominent subspecies of the Octarians - will the Mammalians be our new enemy?

 Find more Nintendo titles we're looking forward to in our list of upcoming Switch games.